iloveclouduk/startbuildingwithclaude/README.md

 /agents
 ```

-You should see both subagents listed alongside the built-in ones (Explore, Plan, etc.).
+You should see `convex-builder` and `security-reviewer` alongside the built-in ones (Explore, Plan, etc.).

+### How It All Works Together

+When you ask Claude Code to build something like "add a task list feature":

+1. **Claude Code** works in your main conversation with official skills auto-loaded (`react-best-practices`, `frontend-design`, `shadcn-ui`, `web-design-guidelines`)
+2. For backend work, the **Convex Builder** subagent spins up → builds the database schema, queries, and mutations in its own context (with custom Convex skill + official `.mdc` rules loaded)
+3. After building, you ask the **Security Reviewer** to check the code → it scans for vulnerabilities in its own context and reports back findings without touching your code
+4. Your main conversation stays clean and focused throughout

 ---